-The neighbour consultation scheme applies to larger single-storey rear extensions.
+The neighbour consultation scheme (notification for prior approval for a proposed larger home extension) applies to larger single-storey rear extensions.
 This means that extensions of between four and eight metres for detached houses and between three and six metres for all other houses are permitted development subject to a notification process.
 The Local Planning Authority is responsible for notifying adjoining neighbours who share a boundary (including the rear) and subject to receiving no objections, the development will be permitted.
 If any adjoining neighbour raises an objection within the 21-day period, the local authority will take this into account and make a decision about whether the impact on the amenity of all adjoining properties is acceptable.
 No other issues will be considered.
+(Further information and guidance can be found on the Planning Portal6).